xylex-ai/sessions/README.md

-# sessions
+# trading_sessions

-The Sessions library, written in Rust, provides a robust solution for marking trading sessions on columnar timeseries data, specifically tailored for technical analysis.
+The trading_sessions library, written in Rust, provides a robust solution for marking trading sessions on columnar timeseries data, specifically tailored for technical analysis.
 This library is designed to identify and verify trading sessions based on Unix timestamps, catering to the needs of financial data analysts and traders.

 ## Features